Instructions for Issuing a Subpoena to The Clearing House Payments Company L.L.C.

 TCH accepts service of subpoenas via email at subpoenas@theclearinghouse.org.

-You may send your subpoena via US Mail, FedEx or other carrier.
+TCH also accepts service via US Mail, FedEx or other carrier at

 115 Business Park Drive